 Look at the date printed on the tag (usually near the barcode) to determine how long it’s been since the last markdown date.

-26. Get your lumber cut twice for free at Home Depot.
+14. Get your lumber cut twice for free at The Home Depot.

 Home Depot will cut any piece of wood for you free twice.
 After that, there’s supposedly a $0.50 charge per cut and you can do a total of 10 cuts.
 But I’ve gotten my lumber cut at Home Depot a lot more than twice — and it’s remained free.

 And that’s not the only material you can get cut for free; here’s what else they’ll cut for you:

 - Electrical wire